-10. University of New South Wales and University Union Membership Card menomenal second s All students enrolled in degree or diploma courses or as miscellaneous students, except those exempt from fees under provisions of section 17, below, are issued with a University of New South Wales and University Union Membership Card.
-This card must be carried during attendance at the University and shown on official 1.1 request. equest.
+10. University of New South Wales and University Union Membership Card

+All students enrolled in degree or diploma courses or as miscellaneous students, except those exempt from fees under provisions of section 17. below, are issued with a University of New South Wales and University Union Membership Card.
+This card must be carried during attendance at the University and shown on official request.

 The number appearing on the front of the card above the student's name is the student registration number used in the University's records.
-This number should be quoted in all correspondence as the second seco
+This number should be quoted in all correspondence.

-University libraries, when applying for travel concessions, and when notifying a change of address.
-It must also be, presented when paying fees on re-enrolment each year when it will be made valid for the year and returned.
+The card must be presented when borrowing from the University libraries, when applying for travel concessions, and when notifying a change of address.
+It must also be presented when paying fees on re-enrolment each year when it will be made valid for the year and returned.
 Failure to present the card could result in inconvenience in completing re-enrolment.
-Contraction of the Action of the Contraction of the

-Life members of the University Union and those exempt from payment of University Union fees, if enrolled in degree or diploma courses or miscellaneous students use the University's fees receipt in place of the card when applying (or travel concessions and when notifying a change of address.
+Life members of the University Union and those exempt from payment of University Union fees, if enrolled in degree or diploma courses or miscellaneous students use the University's fees receipt in place of the card when applying for travel concessions and when notifying a change of address.
 The University Library issues a library borrowing card on production of the fees receipt.

-NFROM MARKS 100 6 34 m A student who loses a card must notify the University Union as soon as possible.
-New students are issued with cards on enrolment if eligible and the second second There are no fees for tuition but other fees and charges are payable These include those charges raised to finance the expenses incurred in operating activities such as the University Union, the Students' Union, the Sports Association, and the Physical Education and Recreation Centre Penalty payments are also incurred if a student fails to complete procedures as required.
-Charges may also be payable, sometimes in the form of a deposit, for the hiring of kits of equipment in certain subjects.
-Accommodation charges, costs of subsistence on excursions, field work etc. and for hospital residence (medical students) are payable in appropriate circumstances
+A student who loses a card must notify the University Union as soon as possible.

+New students are issued with cards on enrolment if eligible.